GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 You are capable of learning special techniques which harness your ki in more powerful ways.
 You may learn a total number of super techniques equal to your heroism.

 ### 2) Empowered Strikes
 When you perform a melee attack, you may spend 1 point of ki to gain a +1 bonus to that attack.
-If it was not a wand or staff attack (except a staff being treated as a club), you may choose to have that attack become a ki attack by spending an afditional ki point.
+If it was not a wand or staff attack (except a staff being treated as a club), you may choose to have that attack become a ki attack by spending an additional ki point.

 ### 2) Step Dash
 Once per round as an action, if you performed a Ki Step during the previous phase, you may perform a movement.